 You’ve now chosen a time, you’ve told yourself, your calendar + your world about it.
 You’ve created a pleasant spot.

 All you have to do now is sit.
 If you’ve never had any sort of sadhana (daily practice before) then I would encourage you to start simple.
 Make your daily practice for now just 3 long deep breaths.
 Completely full and empty the belly as you inhale + exhale through your nose.

 Commit to that until you feel ready to add something more in.
 If that doesn’t come for some time, that’s find.
 Just commit to 3 long deep breaths.
 If it does – why not start with one of my free meditations?
 They are 11 minutes long – but you could try one for 3 minutes first and gradually build up.
-If you’re ready to add in some yoga then try sat kriya or sign up to my mailing list if you haven’t already to grab a copy of a yoga set to help you see your inner beauty.
+If you’re ready to add in some yoga then try sat kriya.
+This is one of the foundational poses in kundalini yoga, you can do it by itself and it’s very powerful.

 I hope you enjoy your 3 long, deep breaths.
 Let me know how you get on!